🔧 Expert automotive guides trusted by 250,000+ readers monthly

 Activation Conditions

-If speed drops below 17 MPH, the system returns to low beams automatically.
+If speed drops below about 17 mph, the system returns to low beams.

 Situations Preventing Activation